teambit/docs/docs/docs/doc-templates.md

 title: Doc Templates
 ---

-Doc templates are apps that display doc files content using a specific layout.
+Doc templates display doc files content using a specific layout.
 This layout may also be enriched with additional data provided by the template.
 Templates are set by Envs to provide doc layout that best fits the Envs components.

 For example, the React Env uses the [`@teambit/react.ui.docs-app`](https://bit.dev/teambit/react/ui/docs-app) template to display react docs.